OE4T/tegra-boot-tools/README.md

 indication - for example, switching to the other boot slot, or booting from a recovery partition.

+The tool also supports storage and retrieval of named strings, similar to U-Boot environment variables.
+The number of flash sectors allocated for variable storage is configurable at build time.

 ## tegra-bootloader-update
 This tool can be used to parse a bootloader update (BUP) payload generated by the Tegra flashing tools, as well as program the appropriate contents